November 01, 2018|

-- The Incheon Declaration recommends that national governments allocate 4 to 6% of their gross domestic product (GDP) and/or at least 15 to 20% of their total public expenditure to education, with a focus on basic education.
+- Between 2015 and 2030, lower middle-income countries will need to increase public spending on education from the current US$1 trillion per year to US$2.7 trillion.
+The 2015 Incheon Declaration recommends that national governments allocate 4 to 6 percent of their gross domestic product (GDP) and/or at least 15 to 20 percent of their total public expenditure to education, with a focus on basic education.

 - GPE creates incentives for developing country partners (DCPs) to develop financially sustainable education sector plans (ESPs), increase national budget allocations, and improve the quality of education expenditure.

 - On average, between 2002 and 2016, DCPs increased domestic expenditure on education as a percentage of total government expenditure from 14.9 percent to 16.9 percent, and expenditure as a percentage of GDP from 2.8 percent to 3.5 percent.